Rhahkeem/lifestuff/README.md

 ## Building

-To build simply run `cargo build` in the root directory
+To build simply run `cargo build` in the root directory.
+For a quicker verification run `cargo check`

 ## Installing